teor2345/walking-onions-wip/specs/02-endives-and-snips.md

         body: bstr .cbor ENDIVEContent,
     ]

+    ; XXXX do we want to do anything equivalent to current authority key ; XXXX certs, or does that go into a root document?

     ENDIVESignature = [
         ; The actual signatures on the endive.
 A multisignature is the ; likeliest format here.